mehmetg/weathertest/README.md

 https://www.wunderground.com/us/ca/freedom/zmw:95073.1.99999?MR=1
 * Checks history tab link and if link leads to a history page
 * Checks if the cursor with all the labels shows up and updates as the user hovers on the weathe graph.
 (Mildly, flakly, it may need a few tweaks to make sure hover happens after the graph is loaded and functional)
-* Checks if custumize menu for the graph works and checks the initial state and functionality of the 'Dew Point" checkbox
+* Checks if customize menu for the graph works and checks the initial state and functionality of the 'Dew Point" checkbox

 The data models can be modified to force the field names to what was in the instructions, but if done so all tests in this category would fail consistently.